Alappuzha district: Progress and Social Reformation during the Travancore era (1746–1947)

 In the 17th century the Portuguese power declined on the Malabar Coast and the Dutch Malabar gained a predominant position in the principalities of this district.
 The church located at Kokkamangalam or Kokkothamangalam is believed to be one of the seven churches founded by St. Thomas the Apostle, one of the twelve disciples of Jesus Christ according to the oral traditions.
 The picturesque CSI Christ Church in Alappuzha town was built in 1816 by the first CMS (Church Missionary Society) missionary to India, Rev. Thomas Norton.
 It was the first Anglican Church to be established in the erstwhile state of Travancore.

 It was during the mid-18th century CE that the Maharaja Marthanda Varma, popularly known as the ‘Architect of the Modern Travancore’, interfered in the political affairs of the smaller feudal principalities who ruled parts of the district.
 Marthandavarma Maharaja had a remarkable role in the internal progress of the district.
 The Krishnapuram Palace, which is now a protected monument of the State Archaeology Department, was constructed during his administrative period.
 He was known as the "Architect of the Modern Alleppey" and played a key role in making Alappuzha a premier port town of Travancore.

 During the reign of Balaramavarma Maharaja, Velu Thampi Dalava took keen interest in the development of the town and the port.
-He brought whole area of the Pathiramanal island into coconut cultivation and it's larger tracts into paddy cultivation.
+He brought whole area of the Pathiramanal island into coconut cultivation and its larger tracts into paddy cultivation.
 The role of Velu Thampi Dalava in the development of Alappuzha is worth mentioning.
 In the 19th century the district attained progress in all spheres.